loganrath/cist608/module-09.md

 title: Unobtrusive Research
 dates:

-module_description: <div class="alert alert-info">This module is not finished.</div> This module covers unobtrusive research where you do not interact with the subject.
+module_description: This module covers unobtrusive research where you do not interact with the subject.

 readings:
   - title: "Video from Logan (Module 9) (1:13)"